 - Students who wish to opt out of charging their Bookstore purchase can indicate such on the certification statement, which is part of the forms packet for Financial Aid.

-- If you want to purchase your books off campus, a list of our books & the ISBN numbers is available on the FCTC website under Future Students > Consumer Information > Booklist with ISBN.
+- If you want to purchase your books off campus, click here for the list of our books & the ISBN numbers.

 STUDENTS WHO RECEIVE THE PELL GRANT MAY BE ABLE CHARGE A PORTION OF THEIR BOOKSTORE PURCHASE: